RTOs look clean on paper

 A regional data center loses power during peak hours.
 Teams must activate continuity plans and reroute critical services within the defined RTO while communicating with impacted customers.

 Every run produces a scored report mapped to recognized frameworks.
-Download the sample PDF to see the format teams get after a live Business Continuity exercise.
+Open the sample report to see the format teams receive after a live Business Continuity exercise.

 FAQ